FullStackWithLawrence/openai-hello-world/README.md

   _If you're new to OpenAI API then see [How to Get an OpenAI API Key](./doc/OPENAI_API_GETTING_STARTED_GUIDE.md)_
 - [Python 3.11](https://www.python.org/downloads/): for creating virtual environment used for building AWS Lambda Layer, and locally by pre-commit linters and code formatters.
 - [NodeJS](https://nodejs.org/en/download): used with NPM for local ReactJS developer environment, and for configuring/testing Semantic Release.
-- [Docker Compose](https://docs.docker.com/compose/install/): used by an automated Terraform process to create the AWS Lambda Layer for OpenAI and LangChain.
+- [Docker Compose](https://docs.docker.com/compose/install/): used to create production container.

 ## Documentation